apache/spark/docs/configuration.md

 Note that we can have more than 1 thread in local mode, and in cases like spark streaming, we may actually require one to prevent any sort of starvation issues.

-Properties that specify some time duration shoud be configured with a unit, e.g. `5s`, `10ms`, or `20us`.
+Properties that specify some time duration should be configured with a unit of time.
+The following format is accepted:

+    200us (microseconds)
+    5s (seconds)
+    25ms (milliseconds)
+    10m or 10min (minutes)
+    3h (hours)
+    5d (days)
+    1y (years)

 If no units are provided, the default unit specified in the documentation is assumed.

 ## Dynamically Loading Spark Properties
 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
 For